Clenbuterol is a steroid-like chemical that was initially developed to treat asthma in horses, working by relaxing the airways in the animals’ lungs.

 Also, clenbuterol contains dopamine, which is commonly known as the reward hormone.
 Dopamine is closely associated with addiction.
 As such, clenbuterol can be highly addictive.

-In many countries, clenbuterol is banned from being used in animals that will be consumed by humans.
+In many countries, clenbuterol is banned from being used in animals that humans will consume.

 In 1994, 140 people in Spain were hospitalized after eating meat tainted by clenbuterol.
 Similarly, in 2006, 336 people in China were poisoned after eating pork that contained it.